-Bed alarms not proven to prevent patient falls in hospitals, researchers sayNovember 21st, 2012 in Health /
+Bed alarms not proven to prevent patient falls in hospitals, researchers sayNovember 21, 2012 in Medicine & Health / Health

 (Medical Xpress)—Equipping hospital beds with alarms does not decrease patient falls and related injuries, according to University of Florida researchers and colleagues.
 The findings, published Nov.
 20 in the Annals of Internal Medicine, cast doubt on the merits of the widely touted alarms as a patient safety tool.